enpitsulin

 }

-Then we can implement more methods to perform CRUD operations on the database, but writing too many methods requires creating and closing the database connection each time, which is cumbersome.
-So we can implement a struct TodoApp to encapsulate common methods.
+Then we can implement more methods to perform CRUD operations on the database, but writing too many methods requires creating and disconnecting the database connection each time, which is cumbersome.
+So we can implement a struct TodoApp to encapsulate commonly used methods.

 Design the TodoApp Class#